Credit cards: navigating the crossroads of virtualization

 Currently, payments made using credit card account for a significant portion of all cashless transactions (as reported by Forbes [Forbes, 2023], in the US in 2021, this was 28%).
 However, the statistics concerning them are globally diversified.
 As reported by the Statista portal (Statista, 2023), in countries where this means of payment is most popular, such as Norway, Canada, and Japan, as many as 70% of consumers have opted for cards.
 At the same time, in countries like Morocco or Bangladesh, the market penetration is only 0.2%.

 A digital wallet or a virtual credit card will not change customer expectations though.
 Card payment disputes may occur in less than 1% of transactions, but they can have a major impact on the bank-customer relationship.
-A loyal consumer using their card and having joined a loyalty program has fulfilled their part of the bargain.
-They therefore expect the bank to meet its end of the deal.
-When the client discovers after some time that their discount is missing, the complaint engine kicks in.
-For more, read our post on harnessing technology for bank complaint management
+A loyal consumer who uses their card and has joined a loyalty program has fulfilled their part of the bargain.
+They therefore expect the bank to meet their end of the deal.
+When they discover after some time that the discount is missing, the complaint engine kicks in.
+We covered this in our text on harnessing technology for bank complaint management

 Small piece of plastic, a major challenge for the environment